dolla-consortium/consensus-proposing/documentation/development-task.md

 ![proposal-produced](media/proposal-produced.png)

-go back to Zeus if you want to stop the Proposing section.
+go back to Zeus if you want to stop the Proposing section. (choice 2)